-- 1.1 Section 15 of the Planning and Compulsory Purchase Act 2004 (as amended) requires local planning authorities to prepare and maintain a scheme to be known as their local development scheme (LDS).
-This must specify which local development documents (LDDs) are to be development plan documents (DPDs), the subject matter and geographical area to which each DPD is to relate, and the timetable for the preparation and revision of the DPDs. - 1.2 It was formerly a requirement for authorities to submit their LDS to the Secretary of State but this requirement was removed as a result of the Localism Act 2011. - 1.3 DPDs form part of a portfolio of documents that together comprise the Local Plan.
+- 1.1 Section 15 of the Planning and Compulsory Purchase Act 2004 (as amended) requires local planning authorities to prepare and maintain a scheme to be known as their Local Development Scheme (LDS).
+This must specify which Local Development Documents (LDDs) are to be Development Plan Documents (DPDs), the subject matter and geographical area to which each DPD is to relate, and the timetable for the preparation and revision of the DPDs. - 1.2 It was formerly a requirement for authorities to submit their LDS to the Secretary of State but this requirement was removed as a result of the Localism Act 2011. - 1.3 DPDs form part of a portfolio of documents that together comprise the Local Plan.
 The Local Plan was formerly known as the Local Development Framework (LDF), although this term is not referred to in the legislation.
-There are four types of LDDs that can comprise the Local Plan: - Old-style plans adopted plans pre-dating the 2004 system, such as UDPs; - Statement of Community Involvement (SCI) a plan that sets out how the Council will involve local communities in the planning process; - Development Plan Documents (DPDs) plans that can allocate sites for development and have statutory development plan status; and - Supplementary Planning Documents (SPDs) plans that supplement the policies in an old-style plan or an adopted DPD. - 1.4 Adopted DPDs and "saved" policies from old-style plans together comprise the statutory Development Plan.
+There are three types of LDDs prepared by the Council1 that can comprise the Local Plan: - Old-style plans adopted plans pre-dating the 2004 system, such as UDPs; - Development Plan Documents (DPDs) plans that can allocate sites for development and/or set out policies that are used as the basis to determine planning applications; and - Supplementary Planning Documents (SPDs) plans that supplement the policies in an old-style plan or an adopted DPD. - 1.4 Adopted DPDs and 'saved' policies from old-style plans together comprise the statutory Development Plan.
 When making decisions on planning applications and for certain other functions, the Council (and planning inspectors or the Secretary of State when applications go to appeal or are called in) have to make determinations in accordance with the development plan unless material considerations indicate otherwise.
 Statutory development plans are therefore very important plans, which have to be carefully prepared, subjected to public scrutiny, and examined by independent Planning Inspectors, before they can be adopted. - 1.5 The intention is that over time, the old-style UDPs and other similar plans will be replaced with new DPDs.
-These will include a Core Strategy, which provides an overall "spatial strategy" and broad strategic policies for the area, and a Site Allocations Document, which identifies specific sites and areas for development.
-Planning authorities can also prepare Area Action Plans (AAPs) for particular areas where major change or regeneration is expected to take place. - 1.4 As well as the LDS, the Council also has to prepare an Authority's Monitoring Report (AMR) at least annually, which summarises the progress the Council has made on preparing new LDDs, and implementing the policies in adopted LDDs. - 1.5 When the Local Plan system under the 2004 Act first came into effect, the LDS was required to include details of all the LDDs being prepared, including the SCI and SPDs, but this is no longer the case.
-Following the Planning Act 2008, the LDS is only required to contain details of the DPDs in preparation.
-However, for completeness, in the section below and in Appendix 4 we have included a summary of all of the plans currently in the Walsall Local Plan, and the dates they were adopted.
+These have tended to include a Core Strategy, which provides an overall 'spatial strategy' and broad strategic policies for the area, and a Site Allocations Document, which identifies specific sites and areas for development.
+Planning authorities can also prepare Area Action Plans (AAPs) for particular areas where major change or regeneration is expected to take place.
+Over recent years Government has encouraged a move towards areas having fewer plans, with one plan fulfilling a variety of roles, but now it appears there is an allowance for flexibility as to what plans are produced, so long as each authority is moving towards having 'a' Local Plan that is up-to-date.